f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Configuring VLANs from the API
 ------------------------------

 To configure VLANs use the following API command and JSON body.
-This will configure mul;tiple VLANs along with their VLAN ID’s.
+This will configure multiple VLANs along with their VLAN IDs.
 After the VLANs are created you will be able to assign then to either interfaces or LAGs.

 .. code-block:: bash